Canopy: Property-Driven Learning for Congestion Control

+\textbf{Property 1.} {\em [Shallow buffer, good network condition]} When the congestion controller is sending on a path with shallow buffers (so the maximum queuing delay observed over a long period is small) and experiences no packet loss, the controller should eventually not decrease its \cwnd (note: a designer can also choose to increase current cwnd).

+\textbf{Property 2.} {\em [Shallow buffer, bad network condition]} When the congestion controller is sending on a path with shallow buffers and experiences high packet loss, the controller should eventually not increase its \cwnd.

+\textbf{Property 3.} {\em [Deep buffer, good network condition]} When the congestion controller is sending on path with deep buffers (maximum observed queueing delay is high) and experiences low queuing delays then the controller should eventually not decrease its \cwnd.

+\textbf{Property 4.} {\em [Deep buffer, bad network condition]} When the congestion controller is sending on a path with deep buffers and experiences large queuing delay, we consider two sub-cases i). this flow caused congestion at the bottleneck queue, reflected in continued past non-decrease in \cwnd. ii). bottleneck congestion is due to other flows -- this flow already decreased our \cwnd.
+The controller should not keep increasing for case i) and not keep decreasing for case ii) to avoid further performance degradation for this flow.

-This property ensures that controller actions are robust to state perturbations arising from measurement errors (\Cref{sec:motivation}).
-Ensuring robustness at each time-step also lowers the likelihood that the slight perturbations that inevitably occur during a single step accumulate and snowball over future time steps and cause arbitrarily bad performance.
-Here, $\mu$ is a parameter for constraining the noise range on the observation and $\epsilon$ allows the controller's output to fluctuate within a small range.
+\textbf{Property 5.} {\em [Noise Robustness]} Small {\em random noise} in the observed network state should not {\em drastically} change controller action (\Cref{sec:motivation}).\footnote{Note that such robustness properties are commonly desired of learned systems~\cite{tjeng2018evaluating,AI2,deeppoly-popl19}.
+Further, because this property prevents drastic changes, it aligns with recent congestion controls that relay on delay gradients to make smooth \cwnd adjustments~\cite{timely}.} Ensuring robustness at each decision time-step also lowers the likelihood that the slight perturbations that inevitably occur during a single step snowball over future time steps and cause arbitrarily bad performance.